Platform Engineering at QCon San Francisco 2026

 We’ve made it easier.

-Download a ready-to-use “Convince Your Boss” template, perfect for sharing with your manager.
+Download a ready-to-use “Convince Your Manager” template, perfect for sharing with your manager.

 Get a PDF version of the Platform Engineering talks at the conference, perfect for sharing with your manager or teammates who want to see what’s covered.